Understanding Kidney Disease

 The kidneys are the primary functional organs of the urinary system, filtering approximately 200 quarts of blood and eliminating waste every day.
 The kidneys are master regulators that also ensure the body has the proper balance of water and necessary chemicals and minerals, keeping what’s needed and getting rid of what’s not.
 The kidneys also produce hormones, which support the function of other organs in the body, including hormones that promote the production of healthy red blood cells.
 The kidneys’ role in regulating the composition of blood and producing hormones affects virtually every part of the body.

 Akebia’s purpose is to better the lives of people impacted by kidney disease.
-We extend our deep appreciation to the healthcare providers and we will continue to bring awareness to the importance of kidney health.
-Watch here as kidney care professionals talk about why National Kidney Month is so important to them, sharing in our dedication to kidney patients.
+We extend our deep appreciation to healthcare providers and we will continue to bring awareness to the importance of kidney health.
+Watch here for a video sponsored by Akebia that highlights the importance of early diagnosis of chronic kidney disease.

 Americans are currently affected by CKD.

 Centers for Disease Control and Prevention.
 Chronic Kidney Disease in the United States, 2019.
 Available at: https://www.cdc.gov/kidneydisease/publications-resources/2019-national-facts.html.
 Accessed: September 3, 2019

 Chronic kidney disease (CKD) is characterized by the gradual loss of kidney function and is a serious and life-altering illness that is persistent, progressive, and irreversible.
 CKD is estimated to affect approximately 37 million adults in the U.S. It is a top-10 leading cause of death in the United States and each year takes more lives than breast cancer or prostate cancer.
 Having CKD also increases the chances of also having heart disease and stroke.